 But did you know that he studied Japanese art?
 Did you know he once worked as an assistant to a Methodist minister?
 And most importantly, did you know that his last name should be pronounced Hoch as if it rhymed with the Loch in Loch Ness?

 Well you can learn all this and so much more when you start your One Day in Amsterdam Itinerary at the world’s foremost museum dedicated to the world’s most famous One Eared Reilly in history.
-Allow me to share with you just

 THREE FUN FACTS ABOUT VINCENT VAN GOGH